-In July 2020, the Arizona DPS CVE Unit was granted permission to purchase new vehicles instead of utilizing a lease-to-purchase arrangement, (see attached letter from Matthew Fix, Division Administrator, FMCSA Arizona Division.)
+In July 2020, the Arizona DPS CVE Unit was granted permission to purchase new vehicles instead of utilizing a lease- to-purchase arrangement.
+AZDPS plans to purchase patrol vehicles again in FY2022 to support our CVE Program..
+AZDPS will continue with a vehicle purchase program for FY2022.